 What Is The Current Font Used For The NASCAR Logo?

-The NASCAR logo is distinguishable amongst many of the current sports logos.
-NASCAR has embroidered jackets, t-shirts, hats and backpacks with their iconic logo for years.
-With such an iconic and colorful logo, many people want to know what the current font is for the NASCAR logo.
+The NASCAR logo is distinguishable among many of the current sports logos.
+NASCAR has embroidered jackets, t-shirts, hats, and backpacks with their iconic logo for years.
+With such an iconic and colorful logo, many people want to know the current font for the NASCAR logo.

-There's actually some mystery surrounding the font currently used for the NASCAR logo.
-It may be very iconic, but almost no members of the public know actually what the font is that NASCAR uses.
-There's plenty of speculation about the font, but really everything is just a best guess.
+There’s some mystery surrounding the font currently used for the NASCAR logo.
+It may be very iconic, but almost no members of the public actually know what the font is that NASCAR uses.
+There’s plenty of speculation about the font, but everything is just a best guess.

 What is the name of the font used for NASCAR?

 The name of the font that NASCAR uses is ITC Machine Medium.
-This means that the font is owned by ITC, its name is Machine, and the version of the font is Medium.
-This isn't guaranteed to be the font used by NASCAR, because no one truly knows.
-NASCAR has a very legendary font and people are curious about which one it is.
+This means that ITC owns the font, its name is Machine, and the version of the font is Medium.
+This isn’t guaranteed to be the font used by NASCAR because no one truly knows.
+NASCAR has a very legendary font, and people are curious about which one it is.
 However, the best guess for the font used in NASCAR is ITC Machine Medium.

 Who created the font used for NASCAR?

 The NASCAR font was created by two men, Ronne Bonder and Tom Carnase.
 These two men worked for the ITC company at the time, and they were the ones who created ITC Machine.
 It came in two versions, including the one that NASCAR uses for its font today, Machine Medium.
 The two men created the font in 1970.